mikaelvesavuori/gitmetrix/README.md

 All GET requests require that same token but in a more practical `Authorization` header.

 This approach adds a minimal security measure but is flexible enough to also work effortlessly with any integration tests you might want to run.
 At the end of the day an acceptable compromise solution, I hope.

-_Consider making a pull request, starting an Issue, or otherwise informing of your interest in this, if it's important to you or if you have ideas for resolving this in a good way._

 ## Using the service